michelediss/wp-logical-design-system/README.md

 );
 ```

-With these settings, Swell Scales generates a typographic scale based on the specified base size, increment factor, and ratio.
+With these settings, Logical Design System generates a typographic scale based on the specified base size, increment factor, and ratio.
 The plugin also supports responsive font sizes, ensuring your typography adapts smoothly to different screen sizes.

 ### 2. Dynamic Color Classes
-Create and manage a wide range of color classes easily with Swell Scales.
+Create and manage a wide range of color classes easily with Logical Design System.
 The plugin supports solid colors and gradients, generating corresponding utility classes for background colors, text colors, borders, and fill.

 **Color Management:**
 Define color variables at **/scss/colors/_color-map.scss**